Combined security information registration (preview)

 - This user is required to register two methods.

-Users can access manage mode by going to https://aka.ms/mysecurityinfo or by choosing “Security info” from My Profile.
-From there, users can add methods, delete or change existing methods, change their default method, and more.
+Users can access manage mode by going to https://aka.ms/mysecurityinfo or by selecting Security info from My Profile.
+From there, users can add methods, delete or change existing methods, change the default method, and more.

 Key usage scenarios

-Set up security info during sign in
+Set up security info during sign-in

 An admin has enforced registration.